HackerLoop/rotonde-uavtalk/README.md

 - [list of UAVObjects]()

-What the bridge does is manage the USB connection, and give you a clean JSON websocket.
+What the bridge does is manage the USB connection, and give you a clean JSON websocket through UAVObjects transit as JSON, instead of binary.

+So instead of sending something like this:

+  3C 22 1D 00 E8 B7 75 3F 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 E5

+You just send something like this:

+  {
+    Status: 'Connected',
+    TxDataRate: 0,
+    RxDataRate: 0,
+    TxFailures: 0,
+    RxFailures: 0,
+    TxRetries: 0
+  }